lawrenceccheung/NaluWindHelperScripts/naluwindpvplugin/README.md

 	If all goes well, you should see the `naluwindplugin` and `Loaded` status under the list of plugins.

+6. If you're running Paraview in client/server mode, make sure to load the plugin under the left hand `Remote Plugins` side too.
+    Both the local and remote should have the sample plugin loaded to work in this instance.

 **Note**: If you want to automatically reload the plugin everything you start Paraview, click on the triangle to expand the plugin, and